1 Day in Ho Chi Minh City: The Best Short Itinerary (2024)

 I don’t know if it’s the socialist upbringing (wake up early, start work early, that kind of thing) or because the temperature is more forgiving before 11 AM, but Saigon feels so alive in the morning.

-I recommend you start your day before 8 to see the morning energy in the small alleys of Ho Chi Minh City.
+Start your day before 8 to see the morning energy in the small alleys of Ho Chi Minh City.

 Breakfast